-A scientist from the Philippines, Angel Alcala has found his passion and love for marine life especially those in the tropical waters of his country.
-With more than thirty years of experience as a marine biologist, he has given major contributions to his country’s marine development and ecology concerns.
-Apart from being a well-respected marine biologist, Angel Alcala is also involved in other biological science fields such as herpetology, marine biogeography, and marine conservation biology.
+A scientist from the Philippines, Angel Alcala found a passion and love for marine life especially those in the tropical waters of his country.
+With more than thirty years of experience as a marine biologist, he contributed to his country’s marine development and ecology concerns.
+Angel Alcala is also involved in other biological science fields such as herpetology, marine biogeography, and marine conservation biology.

 Early Life and Personal Background

 Angel Alcala was born on the first of March in 1929.
-He and his family were from Cauayan, Negros Occidental.
-His mother Crescenciana Chua and his father Porfirio Alcala were residing in Caliling, a coastal village in Negros Occidental.
-Because of his exposure to a coastal setup, it is no wonder where Angel Alacala’s awareness and love for marine life came from.
-While they lived in a humble and rural setup, their simple living had always been supported by the bounty of the sea.
+His mother was Crescenciana Chua, and his father was Porfirio Alcala.
+The family lived in Caliling, a coastal village in Cauayan in the province of Negros Occidental in the Philippines.
+Cauayan is known for its sandy beaches and pristine waters.
+This is where Angel Alcala’s awareness and love for marine life began.
+His family lived in a humble and rural area, being supported by the bounty of the sea.

 Porfirio Alcala, Angel’s father, was a fish farmer.
-He had made his living and supported his family by being one of the fish farmers who took care of fish ponds that head steady supplies of milkfish for sale in the local and neighboring markets.
-The life-long love for marine creatures began when Angel Alcala was young.
-This was because as the eldest child, he had helped his father take care of the fish ponds where he worked.
+He took care of fish ponds that provided steady supplies of milkfish to the local and neighboring markets.
+As the eldest child, Angel helped his father take care of the fish ponds.

-When he wasn’t helping his father he along with his brothers would spend most of their time catching crabs, shellfish, and shrimps which would then be served as their meals at home.
+When he wasn’t helping his father Angel would spend most of his time with his brothers catching crabs, shellfish, and shrimps which would then be served as their meals at home.
 Fostering a love for the marine life surrounding him wasn’t hard.
-Having spent a lot of time near the coral reefs and shallow waters, it is evident how the beauty of the sea had captured the heart of Angel Alcala right from the beginning.
+Having spent a lot of time near the coral reefs and shallow waters, it is evident how the beauty of the sea captured the heart of Angel.

-His early years in school had been indicative of his thirst for knowledge and desire to excel.
-He finished his high school years in Kabankalan Academy where he was one of the scholars.
-He had also been an active member of the academy’s debate team, and had taken part in their Boy Scout troop as well as other extra-curricular activities.
+His early years in school it was clear that Angel had a thirst for knowledge and a desire to excel.
+Angel attended Kabankalan Academy with a scholarship; he was an active member of the academy’s debate team and was a member of their Boy Scout troop.

-It was in 1948 when Angel Alcala took his pre-medicine course.
-He had his courses which made him earn his undergraduate degree in Silliman University, the oldest American building and institution in the Philippines, and the oldest university in Asia that was founded by the Americans.
-Because of his promising potential and evident intelligence, he was later on accepted to be a student of the University of the Philippines’s College of Medicine.
+In 1948 Alcala began an undergraduate degree in biological studies at the private Silliman University, in Dumaguete in the adjoining Negros Oriental province.
+Because of his promising potential and evident intelligence, he was accepted to be a student of the University of the Philippines’s College of Medicine in Manila.

 Careers and Achievements

-It was Walter Brown who had helped Angel Alcala to get started on his herpetology-related works.
+Walter Brown helped Angel Alcala to begin his herpetology-related works.
+Herpetology is concerned with the study of amphibians and reptiles.
 Together, they became the authors of “Observations on the Amphibians of the Mount Halcon and Mount Canlaon Areas,” a paper which was published in the 1955 edition of the Silliman Journal.

-Another 4 years later, Alcala was on his way to Stanford University.
-Through the support of Walter Brown, Alcala was granted a well-deserved Fulbright/Smith-Mundt Fellowship which was what had helped him earn his master’s degree.
-In 1964, Alacala went back to Stanford to finish his doctorate and two years later, he became one of the associate professors of Silliman University.
-Around that time, he had already gained recognition for his works related to herpetology.
+Four years later, Alcala was on his way to Stanford University.
+Through the support of Walter Brown, Alcala was granted a well-deserved Fulbright/Smith-Mundt Fellowship and he earned his master’s degree in biology in 1959.
+In 1964, Alcala returned to Stanford for doctoral studies and two years later, he became an associate professor of Silliman University.
+Around that time, he gained recognition for his herpetology work.

 Research and Legacy

-His 30 years of experience in the field wasn’t just a long 3-decade period in his life.
-During his time, he had made major contributions to marine biology research efforts in the Philippines and had authored over 160 scientific papers as well as books on the subjects he was involved in.
-Angel Alcala was the first Filipino scientist to have come up with several comprehensive studies concerning the Philippine reptiles and amphibians.
-He had also made minor contributions for mammals and aves.
+During his 30 years of experience as a biologist, Alcala made major contributions to marine biology research efforts in the Philippines and authored over 160 scientific papers as well as books.
+Alcala was the first Filipino scientist to engage in comprehensive studies concerning Philippine reptiles and amphibians.
+He also made contributions for mammals and birds.

-From the 400 already known species of reptiles and amphibians, 50 more were added due to the efforts and works of Angel Alcala.
-Because of his works concerning marine life and herpetology, even foreign researchers now have reliable bases for the establishment of conservation programs in the country.
+From the 400 already known species of reptiles and amphibians, 50 more species were identified due to his efforts.
+Because of his work, conservation programs in the Philippines are now well established.

 In 1994, he was given the Field Museum Founders’ Council Award of Merit for contributions to environmental biology.
-He is also a recipient of the Magsaysay Award for Public Service.
-He is currently the director of the Silliman University-Angelo King Center for Research and Environmental Management, concurrently the director of the Commission on Higher Education Zonal Research Center, and Professor Emeritus of Biological Sciences of the university as well.
+He is a recipient of the Magsaysay Award for Public Service.
+In 2014, he was named a National Scientist of the Philippines.
+Alcala is currently Trustee of Silliman University and is also Professor Emeritus of Biological Sciences.